maximromanov/Kitabat_wRoutine/README.md

 # Kitābaŧ wRoutine 1.0

 A simple markdown-based workflow for sustainable academic writing with some features for the field of Arabic and Islamic Studies (transliteration, AH date conversion, Arabic support).
-To start your own project, simply replace the `*.md` files in the `draft` folder with your own, and change the `_settings.yml` (see below).
+To test, if everything necessary is installed on you machine (see, **Requirements** below), run `python wRoutine.py` from `Terminal` on Mac (or `command line` on Windows).
+If everything is installed, a PDF file should be generated and open.
+To start your own project, simply replace `*.md` files in the `draft` folder with your own, and change the `_settings.yml` accordingly (see below).

 ## Features